 You can pick up some great deals at local markets, Bristol Council’s website has a list of all the local markets around so take a look and see if there is one near you.

-If you like to whip up a sweet stir fry or a powerful curry, there are a handful of oriental supermarkets around the centre, such as Wah Yan Hong and Little Chinatown.
+If you like to whip up a sweet stir fry or a powerful curry, there are a handful of oriental supermarkets around the centre, such as Wah Yan Hong.
 You can also find a few a bit further afield in Bedminster and on Gloucester Road.

 Picking up oriental ingredients in one of the larger supermarkets can definitely be quite expensive.
 Take a trip to your local oriental supermarket to stock up on spices, sauces - even fresh produce.

 After some multi-pack tins of baked beans?
 Maybe a bulk load of loo roll?
-Online shopping could be the way to go - a large solo shop or a shop with housemates could save you money and the effort
+Online shopping could be the way to go - a large solo shop or a shop with housemates could save you money and effort.

-The big chains often have money off first online orders so try them all out to save the most cash so keep checking here for the latest offers.
+The big chains often have money off first online orders so try them all out to save the most cash.
+Keep checking our supermarket vouchers for the latest offers!

 For those of you looking to be cultural on a budget, Bristol has a variety of destinations that won’t cost you a single penny.